 How Long To Climb Snowdon?

-I’d imagine it’s slower going up, so as ‘non mountain climbers’, I’d say you may need a little longer than 6 hours, especially if you wanted a rest at the summit.
+I’d imagine it’s slower going up.
+As ‘non mountain climbers’, I’d say you may need a little longer than 6 hours, especially if you wanted a rest at the summit.

 Parking for the Llanberis Path